-There’re many practical ways to achieve high traffic like creating detailed tutorials that readers eager to learn, or talks about certain hot topic which targeted readers are interested to read on and comment.
-These methods are actually basic knowledge for most bloggers, but only few are successful in achieving high traffic with them.
-This is simply because they not only know how to do it, but do it well.
+There’re many practical ways to achieve high traffic like creating detailed tutorials that readers eager to learn or talks about a certain hot topic which targeted readers are interested to read on and comment.
+These methods are actually basic knowledge for most bloggers, but only a few are successful in achieving high traffic with them.
+This is simply because they not only know how to do it but do it well.

 In this editorial post, I will be suggesting a few critical qualities that I believe such blogs must have in order to retain their audience and attract even more, in other words, achieve high traffic.
 These 5 must-have qualities will be the least it will take to boost the traffic with consistency remained.

 The rule of the thumb for such blogs is to be consistent.
 By consistent, I’m not just referring to the content of the posts or your personal views expressed, but also the frequency of your updates, your writing style and so forth.
 We are, after all, creatures of habits who prefer things to be in order, in manners which we can anticipate a certain level of standards.
 At the very least, consistency would promote loyalty for your readers who have gotten used to your unique blogging style.

 The content of your posts should be confined within the particular theme which you have set for your blog.
 If it is primarily a discussion blog on concurrent social or political issues, stick with that.
 Chances are that the narrower your topic is, the more specific your target audience will be, and thus the more likely your posts would appeal to them.